hnky/CognitiveService-Demo-Umbraco/README.md

-# Adding Cognitive Services and Face recognition to Umbraco
+# Using Cognitive Services in Umbraco

 This sample code show's how to add the [Computer Vision Service](https://azure.microsoft.com/en-gb/services/cognitive-services/face/) and [Face Api](https://azure.microsoft.com/en-gb/services/cognitive-services/face/) to Umbraco.